-When you think of Search Engine Optimization (SEO) and wonder how your business could become one of the better SEO success stories it is useful to learn from the trials and tribulations of others who have done this before you.
+When you think of Search Engine Optimization (SEO) and wonder how your business could become one of the better SEO success stories.
+It is useful to learn from the trials and tribulations of others who have done this before you.
+You can also check out this Damon Burton’s SEO book here for more SEO successful stories!
 It will save you time, money, and frustration.
 This is our personal story about marketing our business online, and what we found works and what doesn’t.
 We invite you to come along on our journey – and you will learn how we made decisions as our business grew its offerings and what we did when we moved our offices.
-Let’s go/

 Is It Realistic For a Small Business To Become One Of the SEO Success Stories?

 There is a question that plagues many business owners.
 “Can Search Engine Optimization REALLY grow my business? “

 This question arises because we know that online marketing is becoming ever more important.
 The number of Google searches is now a stunning 5.9 Billion searches per day.
 That is 200 times more searches than 20 years ago.
 The total number of websites is around 1.75B.
 Even if less than 200 million of them are active that is still a heck of a lot of competition for online eyeballs.
 Active sites are those that haven’t been parked for future use (or sale).